iaguara/iaguara/README.md

 NODE_VERSION=8 iaguara node build
 ```

-*Some projects do not have a build task.
-Access the `Makefile` file of a
+*Some apps do not have a build task.
+Access the `Makefile` file of an
-project to verify your tasks.*
+app to verify your tasks.*

 Run the `base` image: